 What’s a fair margin to pay?

 A fair umbrella margin sits between £15 and £25 per week.
 Some providers charge less.
 A few charge more.
-Be cautious of very low margins.
-Running a compliant payroll has real costs, and a provider below £15/week usually cuts corners somewhere.
+Be wary of very low margins.
+Running a compliant payroll has real costs.
+If a provider is below £15 a week, something else is getting cut.

-Be equally cautious of opaque pricing.
-If a provider won’t state their margin clearly upfront, that’s a red flag.
+Be just as wary of opaque pricing.
+If a provider will not state its margin clearly upfront, that is a red flag.

-DASA Umbrella holds dual accreditation from FCSA and Professional Passport.
-Both bodies require transparent fee disclosure as part of their compliance standards.
+DASA Umbrella holds accreditation from FCSA, Professional Passport and SafeRec.
+All three require transparent fee disclosure as part of their compliance standards.
 You know exactly what you pay before you sign.
-Find out more about umbrella company services at DASA Umbrella.
+Learn more about umbrella company services at DASA Umbrella.

 How do you compare umbrella company costs?

 Compare providers on margin size, transparency, and compliance status.
-Don’t compare on headline take-home figures alone.
+Don’t judge them on headline take-home figures alone.

 Some providers quote inflated take-home figures using non-compliant schemes that HMRC does not recognise.
-If a take-home figure looks too good, it almost always is.
+If a take-home figure looks too good, it usually is.

 Ask every provider these four questions before you sign: